p4ali/Notes/coursera/proglang_ruby.md

 |object-oriented (OOP)| Ruby |Java,etc|

 ## Class and Objects
-* all values are reference to objects
+* all values are reference to objects, even *nil*
+* Evaluationg an expression in Ruby is an object
+* all code is methods.
+Top-level methods are added to Object class, so will be available to any sub class.
 * Object communicate each other via *method calls*, also know as *messages*
 * each object has class
 * evey object is an instance of class